PTA Admission Policies

 • The interviewer will also award points according to the departmental rubric for the applicant’s scores on the Accuplacer examination, other examinations, or a grade point average earned for a degree or diploma.
 Points will also be awarded for the level of prior education and experience in the medical or human service field.
 The interviewer will combine these points with the points awarded for the questionnaire and interview into a total score according to the departmental rubric.
 Based on the total score, the applicant will be ranked among the other applicants who are applying for admission to the program with the current cohort.

 • The 45 applicants who have met the minimum admission policies for an associate degree program, and who have the highest number of points awarded for the questionnaire, interview and examination scores or grade point average, will be accepted for admission to the current cohort.
 Should an opening occur, the applicant who has the next highest number of combined points may be accepted for admission.
-If there are more than 45 individuals qualified for admission in a given cohort, those who are not admitted to the current cohort will be considered for admission into a subsequent cohort in the following calendar year.
+If there are more than 45 individuals qualified for admission in a given cohort, those who are not admitted to the current cohort will be considered for admission into a subsequent cohort.

 Applicants with Criminal Convictions